 Why did Dutch artists travel to the French village of Barbizon?
 And once there, how were they inspired by the French artists?
 The exhibition ‘The Dutch in Barbizon.
-Maris, Mauve, Weissenbruch’ is now on view.
+Maris, Mauve, Weissenbruch’ was on view until 7 January 2018.

 27 October 2017 - 7 January 2018

 The Dutch in Barbizon recounts the story of Dutch artists (primarily) from the Hague School, who travelled to the area around the village of Barbizon in France.
 This exhibition is dedicated to the Dutch response to the renowned Barbizon School.

 From the mid-19th century, Barbizon School paintings gained popularity in the Netherlands.
 They were put on display at exhibitions, and collectors acquired the works.
 Hendrik Willem Mesdag put together the most significant collection and from 1887, Dutch artists also had the opportunity to get better acquainted with the works of these French artists at Museum Mesdag.